sylefeb/Silice/projects/pipeline_sort/README.md

     }
 ```

-Each stage `$n$` uses a variable `sorted_$n$`.
-The variables `sorted_$n$` together are the result array.
-At the end `sorted_0` contains the smallest value and
-`sorted_$N-1$` the largest.
-The role of each pipeline stage is to compare the current value of `sorted_$n$`
-with the incoming value of `to_insert`.
-If `to_insert` is smaller, then the value of `sorted_$n$` is evicted, replaced by `to_insert`, and the evicted value becomes the one to insert at stage n+1.

-The really interesting thing here is that all stages execute in parallel, such that the evicted values *trickle* down the pipeline all together, at each clock cycle.
+The really important thing here is that all stages execute in parallel, such that the evicted values *trickle* down the pipeline all together, at each clock cycle.
+There are, in fact, N versions of `to_insert` at all times, one per stage.
 It takes N cycles to flush the pipeline, as if the last inserted value is the largest one it has to trickle down all N stages.

 Now that we understand each stage, how do we tell Silice to build a pipeline?
 The syntax is simply:
 ```c